SoCal's April Ross and Alix Klineman Go for Third-Straight Win in Beach Volleyball

-Americans April Ross and Alix Klineman are back in action on Day 7 of the Tokyo Olympics when they take on a team from the Netherlands.
+Americans April Ross and Alix Klineman are back in action Thursday at the Tokyo Olympics when they take on a team from the Netherlands.

 The two Southern Californians -- Ross is from Costa Mesa, Klineman is from Manhattan Beach -- defeated Spain 21-13, 21-16 on Tuesday morning for their second straight win.
 With one more game in the preliminaries left, they can do no worse than a three-way tie for first, which would be broken during a “lucky loser” matchup after the round robin.